jon-jacky/home/design.md

   "*Type Designers of the Twentieth Century* falls into a category.
-  It joins the ranks of, to name two recent beauties, Paul McNeil's *Visual History of Type* (672 pages) and Argetsinger's *Grammar of Typography* (528 pages) as yet another vast, dautning hardback that no student of type history will want to omit ..."
+  It joins the ranks of, to name two recent beauties, Paul McNeil's *Visual History of Type* (672 pages) and Argetsinger's *Grammar of Typography* (528 pages) as yet another vast, daunting hardback that no student of type history will want to omit ..."

   I am just making a note of these books here, in case I want to look them up